Skip to Content

 The part that falls to the bottom is sent back to the start of the process to go through the aeration chamber again.

-6. Water Sterilized
+6. Water Sterilised

-Chlorine isn’t usually used as this could be a risk to marine life.
+Chlorine isn’t usually used, as this could be a risk to marine life.

 7. Water Released into The Ocean